 The department consists of four special purpose computer suites.
 Each suite has 14 networked computers, a colour laser printer, a scanner and a variety of other devices.

-The main software currently used in the ICT department is:
+The main software currently used in the Computer Science department is:

 - Imagine Logo